 Advocacy can be a crucial part of care for your loved one.
 A person in a disorder of consciousness is unable to voice their needs or report mistreatment, making them particularly vulnerable.
-You, the family member, therefore, become the primary advocate, actively engaging with healthcare teams, inquiring about treatment plans, and advocating for any necessary adjustments to ensure their loved one's comfort, dignity, and overall well-being.
+You, the family member, therefore, become the primary advocate, actively engaging with healthcare teams, inquiring about treatment plans, and advocating for any necessary adjustments to ensure your loved one's comfort, dignity, and overall well-being.

 You may need help in advocating for your loved one’s rights.
 There are agencies in each state that may help with this.

-State Resources: Information on what is available to you and protection of your rights to access services and get support.
+State Resources: Information on what is available to you and protection of your rights to access services and get support

 Protecting Rights and Preventing Abuse of People with Disabilities